In this section, "political subdivision" means a county, a statutory or home rule charter city, or a township organized to provide town government.

 The district's board may levy a tax on the taxable real and personal property in the district.
-The ad valorem tax levy may not exceed 0.048 percent of the estimated market value of the district or $550,000, whichever is less.
+The ad valorem tax levy may not exceed 0.048 percent of the taxable market value of the district or $400,000, whichever is less.
 The proceeds of the levy must be used as provided in subdivision 5.
 The board shall certify the levy at the times as provided under section 275.07.
 The board shall provide the county with whatever information is necessary to identify the property that is located within the district.
 If the boundaries include a part of a parcel, the entire parcel shall be included in the district.
 The county auditors must spread, collect, and distribute the proceeds of the tax at the same time and in the same manner as provided by law for all other property taxes.

 The proceeds of property taxes levied under this section must be used to support the providing of out-of-hospital emergency medical services including, but not limited to, first responder or rescue squads recognized by the district, ambulance services licensed under chapter 144E and recognized by the district, medical control functions set out in chapter 144E, communications equipment and systems, and programs of regional emergency medical services authorized by regional boards described in section 144E.52.